Firefly Distillery: Products

 Firefly Distillery's first product was Firefly Muscadine Vodka.
-The vodka was introduced in April 2006, after an impromptu early March debut at Charleston International Antiques Show emceed by Martha Stewart gave the company unexpected attention.
+The vodka was introduced in April 2006, after an impromptu early March debut at the Charleston International Antiques Show emceed by Martha Stewart gave the company unexpected attention.

 The flavored vodka was inspired by the distillery's location on a vineyard.
-Muscadine grapes are native to the southeast region, and muscadine wine is traditionally a very sweet wine.
+Muscadine grapes are native to the southeast region, and muscadine wine is traditionally very sweet.
 This product was originally produced in Florida due to South Carolina's distillery licensing fees issues.

 Firefly earned 89 out of 100 points from the Beverage Testing Institute in Chicago, outscoring such industry standards as Absolut and Ketel One.